 Biographer's note: Thanks to those who have requested my (free!) biographer services.
-Due to the upcoming holiday season and its demands on my time (Christmas shopping, indoor/outdoor holiday decorating, Glögg making/drinking, etc. -- not to mention spending more time in my CB/SWL shack now that the fall/winter radio season is finally here [YAY!])
+Due to the holiday season and its demands on my time (Christmas shopping, indoor/outdoor holiday decorating, Glögg making/drinking, etc. -- not to mention spending more time in my CB/SWL shack now that the fall/winter radio season is finally here [YAY!])
 I will be unable to offer my usual timely turnaround for biography completion.
 But I'll do my best to meet your needs.

 Chip: if you'll please reduce the frequency of emailing me new pictures and updates for your biography, it would greatly help me to address others who are patiently waiting for the completion of their biographies.

 NEWS FLASH!
 A blustery inrush of wintry weather recently damaged my venerable Antenna Specialists Model M-417 Polecat halfwave CB antenna, putting me off the air temporarily.
 I am now in the process of refurbishing my Hy-Gain CLR II to replace it.
 I hope to be back on the air soon.
 Please be patient if I don't answer your calls on CB channel 14 for my biographer services.
 Such is life in southwest Wisconsin during the colder months of the year...

 Thanks to all, Will Bindle aka Typewriter